Technical inputs on the gear we use

 Occasionally we do consider sailing south.
 Chart plotter with radar image does make a difference, especially so in fog and at night.

 All the navigation electronics were upgraded to B&G in 2015.
-In addition to standard gear, we have an AIS, Radar and forward looking sonar.
-The two latter are of particular use in low visibility and/or poorly chartered waters.
+In addition to standard gear, we have an AIS, radar and forward looking sonar.
+The latter two are of particular use in low visibility and/or poorly chartered waters.
 In our opinion the AIS is mandatory for cruising in Norwegian waters and beyond.
-We us OpenCPN as a back-up chart system on laptops, and finally Navionics on Ipad and paper charts should we run out of power.
+We use OpenCPN as a back-up chart system on laptops, and finally Navionics on Ipad and paper charts should we run out of power.

 From our transit to Svalbard.
 Photo by Daniel Hug.

-We use a Facnor roller furler for the headsail, allowing for quick launch of particular importance should we have an engine failure at a critical moment.
-The mainsail, is a slab-reef system, with three reefs.
+We use a Facnor roller furler for the headsail, allowing for quick launch which is of particular importance should we have an engine failure at a critical moment.
+The mainsail is a slab-reef system, with three reefs.
 Reef no. 3 is heavily reefed.
-In addition, we have a storm jib, and a gennaker for to cover strong and low wind conditions.
+In addition, we have a storm jib and a gennaker to cover strong and low wind conditions.
 The sails are designed following the recommendations of Skip Novak, in cooperation with Ullmann-Sails.

 Our main policy is to avoid stormy weather through careful weather forecast observations.
-The sail wardrobe, and boat would look differently should we operate in the Southern- Oceans where it´s more likely to encounter extreme weather conditions.
+The sail wardrobe and boat would look different should we operate in the Southern- Oceans where we are more likely to encounter extreme weather conditions.